upbound/docs/content/uxp/install.md

 <!-- vale Google.WordList = NO -->
 <!-- allow cluster-admin -->
 Next, for each installed provider, add _cluster-admin_ role binding.
-Here is an example for provider `AWS`.
+An example for provider `AWS`:
 <!-- vale Google.WordList = YES -->

 ```bash {copy-lines="all"}